s-xenos/s-xenos.github.io/README.md

 # My Personal Website: s-xenos.github.io
-In this repository you can find an html-css based website.
+In this repository you can find a basic html-css based website.

 ## Basic features
 * Seperate code for smartphone - desktop viewing